meh/nokku/README.md

 $ nokku gen-key | tee nokku.priv | nokku pub-key > nokku.pub
 ```

-The on the server (as root) after sending the public key of the client:
+Then on the server (as root) after sending the public key of the client:
 ```bash
 # In this example the client's public key is a file named `client.pub` and the
 # interface to observe on is `eth0`.